McGill-NLP/mcgill-nlp.github.io/_posts/reading-group/fall-2024/2024-09-20-intern-presentation.md

 {% include display-publication-links.html pub=page %}

 The [NLP Reading Group]({% link _pages/reading-group.md %}) is thrilled to showcase the work of our McGill NLP interns who will each be giving 10 minute talks (5 minutes of QA) to the group.
-The speakers will be [Fabian David Schmidt](https://fdschmidt93.github.io/), [Ada Tur](https://adadtur.github.io/), [Steven Koniaev](https://steven-koniaev.vercel.app/) and [Nathan Zeweniuk](https://mila.quebec/en/directory/nathan-zeweniuk).
+The speakers will be [Fabian David Schmidt](https://fdschmidt93.github.io/), [Ada Tur](https://adadtur.github.io/).

 More information about each talk below.